Jaseci-Labs/jaseci/docs/docs/canonicai/main_eecs449.md

 * If you recall, we have used a similar but simpler syntax to connect two nodes with an edge `faq_root --> faq_state;`.
 This connect `faq_root` to `faq_state` with a **generic** edge pointing to `faq_state`;
 * In `dialogue_root -[intent_transition(intent="test drive")]-> test_drive_state;`, we are connecting the two states with a **custom** edge of the type `intent_transition`.
 * In addition, we are initializing the variable `intent` of the edge to be `test drive`.

+To summarize, with this graph, a user will start at the dialogue root state when they first start the conversation.
+Then based on the user's question and its intent, we will

 ## Initialize the graph
 Let's create an `init` walker to for this new jac program.